-This country-specific Q&A provides an overview to Restructuring & Insolvency laws and regulations that may occur in United States.
+This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in United States.

 What forms of security can be granted over immovable and movable property?
 What formalities are required and what is the impact if such formalities are not complied with?

 Article 9 of the Uniform Commercial Code, as enacted in each state in the U.S., is the primary statute regarding the consensual granting of a security interest in personal property (i.e., movable property).
 Security interests in real property (i.e., immovable property) are granted through a deed of trust or mortgage filing in the public records where the real property is located.
 Security can be granted over immovable and movable personal property by filing a financing statement (in the case of interests in personal property) or a mortgage or deed of trust (in the case of immovable or real property), taking possession of collateral, or obtaining control over the collateral.
 Security interests are not enforceable and do not attach unless: (i) the collateral is in the possession of the secured party pursuant to agreement, or the party granting the security interest has signed a security agreement (or other agreement which clearly expresses the intention of the grantor to grant a lien or confer control to the grantee/secured party) which grants the security interest and contains a description of the collateral, (ii) value has been given; and, (iii) the party granting the security interests has rights in the collateral.
 A security interest in personal property is perfected by the filing of a financing statement in the public records of the state in which the debtor is incorporated.
 If a creditor fails to properly perfect its interest, the interest may be avoided.

 What practical issues do secured creditors face in enforcing their security (e.g. timing issues, requirement for court involvement)?